Residual Multi-Fidelity Neural Network Computing: Residual multi-fidelity neural network algorithm

 Inserting this ansatz into the ODE system and matching the terms with the same $\theta^{-r}$ and $e^{\pm i \, \theta \, t}$ coefficients, we truncate the infinite sum and keep the first term with $r=1$.
 This yields the low-fidelity solution

-The high-fidelity solution, which is obtained by a direct and fine discretization of the ODE system, is accurate but costly.
-The low-fidelity solution, having an explicit closed form, is cheap to compute, but it deteriorates when the frequency is low.
+The high-fidelity solution is accurate but costly.
+The low-fidelity solution, having an explicit closed form, is cheap-to-compute, but it deteriorates when the frequency is low.
 Figure \ref{pedagogy_fig} (left) displays the deviation of $Q_{LF}$ from $Q_{HF}$ as the frequency decreases.
 In Figure \ref{pedagogy_fig} (middle) we observe that although the two models exhibit a rather linear relation for larger frequencies, at lower frequencies ($\theta <30$) their relation is nonlinear.
-This shows that for this system a purely linear auto-regressive approach would ignore $Q_{LF}$ (that is still informative) in a large portion of the parameter domain $\Theta$, instead putting all the weight on $Q_{HF}$.
+Hence for this system a purely linear auto-regressive approach would ignore $Q_{LF}$ (that is still informative) in a large portion of the parameter domain $\Theta$, instead putting all the weight on $Q_{HF}$.
 This would in turn increase the amount of (expensive) high-fidelity computations needed to build the surrogate model.
-On the contrary, the nonlinear formulation \eqref{corr_function} has the capability of capturing more complex correlation structures, fully exploiting $Q_{LF}$.
+On the contrary, the nonlinear formulation \eqref{corr_function} has the capability of capturing more complex mappings, fully exploiting $Q_{LF}$.

 {\bf II.
 Small residual magnitude.} It is important to note that we do not formulate the non-linearity discussed above as a direct relation between the two models, that is, we do not write $Q_{HF}(\boldsymbol\theta) = F(\boldsymbol\theta, Q_{LF}(\boldsymbol\theta))$.
 Instead, we formulate the non-linearity in terms of the residual \eqref{corr_function}.
-This is motivated by the fact that the residual is expected to have a small magnitude (or norm) relative to that of the high-fidelity quantity $Q_{HF}$; see Figure \ref{pedagogy_fig} (right).
-As an additional example, consider a low-fidelity model and a high-fidelity model obtained by a coarse and a fine discretization of some ODE/PDE problem, satisfying \eqref{HF_error}.
-Further, let $h_{LF} = s \, h_{HF}$ where $1<s < \infty$.
-Then using triangle inequality we can write
+This is motivated by a recently proved approximation error estimate in \cite{Davis_Motamed:2024}, which we include here as Theorem~\ref{thm:main_approximation_error_result}.
+In order to state the theorem rigorously, we define the space of target functions

+where $\hat{Q}$ is the Fourier transform of $Q$.
+This space consists of all absolutely integrable functions on $\mathbb{R}^d$ with absolutely integrable Fourier transform, excluding the identically zero function.
+Importantly, functions in $S$ do not need to be continuous; they rather need to be continuous almost everywhere.
+We remark here that when $Q$ is discontinuous, we consider the relaxed notion of the Fourier transform \cite{grafakos2008classical}, where it is only assumed that